maxharlow/tutorials/apis-with-opencorporates/README.md

     $ pip install requests

-Back in your code editor, start a new file and import `requests` as well as the `sys`, `csv`, and `json` libraries that come with Python:
+Back in your text editor, start a new file and import `requests` as well as the `sys`, `csv`, and `json` libraries that come with Python:

 ```python
 import sys